+Profile drainage class

+Profile drainage class in its natural state i.e. without artificial drainage.

-Top soil (0-10 cm) Impact: Top soil texture, stony and compacted soils affect runoff, infiltration rate and water holding capacity (refer to Appendix 5 for additional information).
-Top soil texture Recommendation: Use farm-specific soil map, produced by a trained soil pedologist to determine top soil texture.
+Recommendation: Use farm-specific soil map, produced by a trained soil pedologist to determine profile drainage class.
+2. Obtain this information from S-map Online.
+3. Obtain from the Fundamental Soil Layers.
+4. Obtain from farmer knowledge.
+5. OVERSEER default (this will be determined from soil information).
+Justification: • Where farm-specific data is not available, the next best data set will be in resources such as S-map.
+However, OVERSEER will select a suitable default value based on the user defined soil description.
+NOTE: There is considerable variability of drainage class within most Soil Orders.
+Top soil (0-10 d cm) Impact: Top soil texture, stony and compacted soils affect runoff, infiltration rate Top soil texture and water holding capacity (refer to Appendix 5 for additional information).
+Recommendation: Use farm-specific soil map, produced by a trained soil pedologist to determine top soil texture.
 2. Obtain topsoil texture from S-map Online.
 Topsoil texture information may be available from legacy maps and accompanying bulletins.
 4. Default texture unknown can be selected.
 Justification: Generally lowest importance of soil profile inputs.

+Is stony

-Is stony Recommendation: Use farm-specific soil map, produced by a trained soil pedologist to determine if top soil is stony (if the stone content in 0-10cm layer is >35% stones).
+1. Use farm-specific soil map, produced by a trained soil pedologist to determine if top soil is stony (if the stone content in 0-10cm layer is >35% stones).

 2. Obtain this information from S-map Online.

 3. Obtain from legacy maps and accompanying bulletins.

 4. Obtain from the Fundamental Soil Layers.

-Justification: • User discretion is required because even 35% stones will affect PAW. • 35% stones accords with soils identified as very stony soils on soil maps.
+9. User discretion is required because even 35% stones will affect PAW.

+• 35% stones accords with soils identified as very stony soils on soil maps.